squeakerdev/raid/README.md

 # raid
-A code sample from the Rengoku bot.
+A code sample from a client project.